 Unlimited to any biological target

-We have over 15 years experience in Diversity-Oriented Synthesis (DOS), which aims to efficiently reach and explore broad areas of chemical space.
+We have over 40 years combined experience in Diversity-Oriented Synthesis (DOS), which aims to efficiently reach and explore broad areas of chemical space.
 Our world leading experience in computational chemistry enables us to interrogate this repository using state-of-the-art in silico screening programs to identify novel starting points for targets of interest.

-Dr. Hannah Sore, Chief Executive Officer
+Dr. Hannah Sore, Founder and Chief Executive Officer

-Experience summary: Over 14 years of research expertise, which includes extensive experience within the healthcare and drug discovery sector working in biotechnology, multinational pharmaceutical companies and academia.
-Over 7 years consulting and business experience across healthcare sectors at Frost & Sullivan and as a founder of HFS Scientific Ltd.
+Key roles include: Business strategy and leadership, building customer relations and deal negotiator.
+Experience summary: Over 20 years of research expertise, which includes extensive experience within the healthcare and drug discovery sector working in biotechnology, multinational pharmaceutical companies and academia.
+Over 10 years consulting and business experience across healthcare sectors at Frost & Sullivan and as a founder of HFS Scientific Ltd.

-Dr. Natalia Mateu, Chief Scientific Officer
+Dr. Natalia Mateu, Founder and Chief Scientific Officer

-Experience summary: Over 10 years of background in organic and medicinal chemistry research, including broad experience in diversity-oriented synthesis of biologically relevant compound collections, target-oriented synthesis of small molecules for drug discovery and several years of expertise in hit-to-lead generation within the pharmaceutical industry.
+Key roles include: Compound library designer, database manager and medicinal chemistry lead.
+Experience summary: Over 14 years of background in organic and medicinal chemistry research, including broad experience in diversity-oriented synthesis of biologically relevant compound collections, target-oriented synthesis of small molecules for drug discovery and several years of expertise in hit-to-lead generation within the pharmaceutical industry.

-Prof. David Spring, Non-Executive Board and Scientific Avisor
+Prof. David Spring, Founder and Scientific Advisor